-GENEVA — Facebook announced plans on Tuesday to launch a new digital currency and a new international organization to oversee it headquartered in Switzerland, a global hub of multilateralism and emerging Bitcoin-like cryptocurrencies.
+GENEVA (AN) — Facebook announced plans on Tuesday to launch a new digital currency and a new international organization to oversee it headquartered in Switzerland, a global hub of multilateralism and emerging Bitcoin-like cryptocurrencies.

 The social network's new Libra cryptocurrency is to be managed by the new Libra Association, headquartered in Geneva, home to the United Nations' European headquarters and hundreds of other international organizations, treaty secretariats and nations' diplomatic missions.